lenesk/sokolova.dk/studieprove-online-course.md

-# Online Studieprøven Prep Course in September-November 2020 on Saturdays or Mondays
+# Online Studieprøven Prep Course on Saturdays or Mondays

 Are you heading for Studieprøven in November-December 2020?